CCBatIIT/Bridgeport/README.md

 BP.run()
 ```

 ### Input .json files
 All the input files and parameters are specifid in the Bridgeprot_input.json. json files can be build interactively using *interactive.ipynb* in the *interactive* module.
+FOR A VIDEO TUTORIAL VISIT (https://youtu.be/9fXNMXbbLtM)

 #### First the working directory must be specified:
 - **"working_dir"**: specifies where all output and intermediate directories will be created.